 Some possible medication interventions include:

-If a person with DMDD has temper outbursts severe enough to end with physical aggression, violence, and destruction to property, an atypical antipsychotic could be prescribed.
-Medications like risperidone and aripiprazole are approved for the treatment of irritability connected to autism spectrum disorder (ASD) and may have an off-label use with DMDD also.
-The downside is the list of side effects from these drugs like suicidal thoughts, weight gain, and sedation (FN5).
+- Atypical antipsychotics: Medications like risperidone and aripiprazole are approved for the treatment of irritability connected to autism spectrum disorder (ASD) and may have an off-label use with DMDD also.5

-Medications commonly used to treat poor concentration and impulsivity in people with attention-deficit/ hyperactivity disorder (ADHD) may have an off-label use in managing DMDD.
-Medications like methylphenidate (Concerta, Ritalin, Daytrana) and amphetamine (Adderall) can reduce the degree of irritability a child experiences.
-The side effects of stimulant medications involve cardiac changes, so someone starting these medications should receive monitoring for their blood pressure and heart rate (FN6).
+- Stimulants: Medications commonly used to treat poor concentration and impulsivity in people with attention-deficit/ hyperactivity disorder (ADHD) may have an off-label use in managing DMDD.
+Medications like methylphenidate (Concerta, Ritalin, Daytrana) and amphetamine-based stimulants (Adderall) can reduce the degree of irritability a child experiences.6

 Additional DMDD Treatments

-For DMDD, professional therapy and medication management will be essential towards improving symptoms, but the addition of at-home lifestyle changes can boost the effectiveness of the other treatments.
+For DMDD, professional therapy and medication management will be essential for improving symptoms, but the addition of at-home lifestyle changes can boost the effectiveness of the other treatments.

-- Stick to their treatment plan by attending therapy and using the medications as prescribed
+- Sticking to the treatment plan by attending therapy and using the medications as prescribed

-- Eat healthy foods and get plenty of rest
+- Eating healthy foods and getting plenty of rest

-- Shift their thinking to become more positive and hopeful
+- Shifting thought patterns to become more positive and hopeful

-- Work on improving relationships with peers and family members to gain extra support
+- Working on improving relationships with peers and family members to gain extra support

-- Remain calm and patient to allow treatments the needed time to become effective
+- Remaining calm and patient to allow treatments the needed time to become effective

 Some helpful lifestyle changes for parents of kids with DMDD include: